cdahlqvist/rankin/drivers/example/README.md

 ## Functions implementing operations

-All functions that represent operations take 4 parameters.
+All functions that represent operations take 5 parameters.

 1. An instance of an Elasticsearch client

-2. The state object that was initiated by the **init()** function.
+2. The state object that was initiated by the *init()* function.

+3. An *driver_data* object holding references to shared data for this particular driver initiated by the *init()* function.

-3. An object containing any parameters that were specified at the operation level in the config file.
+4. An object containing any parameters that were specified at the operation level in the config file.
 If no parameters were specified, an empty object will be passed.

-4. A callback function used to return the results to the worker once the operation has completed.
+5. A callback function used to return the results to the worker once the operation has completed.

 This operation looks at parameters passed at different levels and determines which index pattern to use for the operation.

 When the operation has completed, the callback function is passed a results object.
 In this it is mandatory to set **result_code** to a string, but any other fields are flexible and optional.

 ```
-module.exports.count = function(esClient, state, operation_parameters, result_callback) {
+module.exports.count = function(esClient, state, driver_data, operation_parameters, result_callback) {
   var index_pattern = state['index_pattern'];

   if(operation_parameters.index_pattern) {